ktied/CaptainsLog/CaptainsLog.md

 - ed. note: this is v similar to crop stuff

 - moved this to a google doc bc I think it better fits the format: [Biomass ndvi](https://docs.google.com/spreadsheets/d/10Ho6c1rY-XsFrJW0IkglQLQB5aOJko5kxVEMVrpXAL8/edit#gid=0)

+# 2/12/2021 Friday
+CL: cold again today.
+Kinderhaus drop off was a beast on the fingers

+Morning spent doing what I don't know

+Goals/ To Do:
+1. clean files nathan sent to add to earth engine